MachineLemonade/docs/v0.10/customizing-your-image.md

 Any additional python packages or OS level packages can be added in `requirements.txt` or `packages.txt`.
 For example, suppose I wanted to add `pymongo` into my Airflow instance.

-This can be added to `requirements.txt`, run `astro airflow stop` and `astro airflow start` to rebuild my image with this new python package.
-Every package in the `requirements.txt` file will be installed by `pip` when the image builds (`astro airflow start`).
+This can be added to `requirements.txt`, run `astro dev stop` and `astro dev start` to rebuild my image with this new python package.
+Every package in the `requirements.txt` file will be installed by `pip` when the image builds (`astro dev start`).

 ```
 docker exec -it dff1aaef15cf pip freeze | grep pymongo